 SAWNAA is NOT a service-provider but we can refer women to the right services in their local area for support.

-SAWNAA is a network of South Asian women focusing on the following three:
+SAWNAA is a digital-network of South Asian women focusing on the following three:

-3: Professional Training and Opportunities where SAWNAA offers opportunity for its members to hear from fellow South Asian-women experts prospering in their respective industry or leading enterprises.
-As well as any relevant local or global opportunities for South Asian women to participate in.
+3: Professional Training and Employment Opportunities where SAWNAA offers opportunities for interested participants to hear from fellow South Asian-women experts prospering in their respective industry or leading enterprises.
+We also advocate for fairer employment opportunities for South Asian women in Australia.

-The location of SAWNAA advisory board is in Australia and will be as diverse and intersectional as possible, and regularly consult their advisors.
-These advisory boards will be based on leadership competency, community service experience and a healthy relationship with their communities within or outside Australia.
+SAWNAA operates as a digital-network in Australia and will be as diverse and intersectional as possible, and regularly consult their advisors.
+These advisory board positions will be based on leadership competency, community service experience and a healthy relationship with their communities within or outside Australia.

 Afghanistan- Women from various ethnic tribes including Aimaq, Baloch, Hazara, Pakhtun, Tajik, Turkmen and Uzbek backgrounds.
 As well as women from smaller ethnic groups (Brahvi, Farsiwan, Kho, Krygyz, Pamiri, Pashai, Nuristani and Wakhi people).